-Manufacturers, distributors, and other businesses supporting the make, move, and sell economy must urgently address the capability gaps in their workforces or lose to their competitors that do.
-Job shadowing, uncontrolled digital or paper standard operating procedures (SOPs), and traditional learning management systems are not enough to build the skills required by today's frontline workers and deploy standard work at scale.
+Manufacturers, distributors, and other businesses supporting the make, move, and sell economy must urgently address the knowledge gaps in their workforces or lose to their competitors that do.
+Job shadowing, uncontrolled digital or paper standard operating procedures (SOPs), and traditional document management systems are not enough to pass along tribal knowledge, build the skills required by today's frontline workers, and deploy standard work at scale.

 Shifting workforce dynamics, factory and warehouse automation, new technologies, and diverse external factors are driving the need for more effective onboarding, cross training, and upskilling.

 If you don't invest in the people who keep your operations running, you're less likely to achieve the productivity, safety, and quality metrics you need to compete.
-Companies must build continuous learning into the fabric of work and company culture or fall behind those that do.
+Companies must invest in capturing and managing critical organizational knowledge as part of the fabric of work or fall behind those that do.

-You can begin incorporating learning into workflow with these proven best practices:
+You embed knowledge into workflow with these proven best practices:

-- 1. Embed training as part of work - 2.
+- 1. Embed knowledge directly into work - 2.
 Make learning digestible for today's frontline workers - 3.
 Make It Easy to Do the Right Thing - 4.
 Establish Signoffs for Critical Information - 5.
-Reinforce your most important procedures with quizzes - 6.Objectively evaluate work as it's being done - 7.
-Track proficiency and proactively develop your workforce's skills - 8.
-Engage workers in continuous improvement and follow through - 9.
+Reinforce your most important procedures with quizzes - 6.Objectively evaluate work against the standard - 7.
+Track proficiency and proactively develop your workforce's skills - 8.Engage workers in continuous improvement and follow through - 9.
 Keep it all consistent

-Traditional learning models are failing today's frontline workers
+Traditional document management platforms are failing frontline workers

 Manufacturers and distributors have long relied on traditional training methods to guide frontline workers.
+But today's business realities demand more.
+Job shadowing, paper-based SOPs, traditional document management tools, and standalone learning management systems (LMSs) can no longer keep up with the speed of operational change.

-However, these companies are at a critical turning point.
-The current business realities are straining the capabilities of job shadowing, paper standard operating procedures (SOPs), and learning management systems (LMSs).
-Shifting workforce dynamics, automation, new technologies, and diverse external factors are creating skills gaps at a pace never seen before.
+Shifting workforce dynamics, automation, new technologies, and diverse external factors are creating knowledge and skills gaps at a pace never seen before.
 For operations leaders responsible for frontline worker productivity, the stakes to close these gaps couldn't be higher.
 What's at risk: productivity, quality, safety, and employee retention.